Mike Aktari, ‘Jerseylicious’ Star Dies At 28 [Photos]

 — ctrl ART tab (@ctrlARTtab) March 18, 2017

 “One of my favorite photos of Mike.
 Our time here is so valuable and limited,” her Instagram message read.
+“If there is someone who has a part of your heart, no matter what has transpired in the past, no matter what the situation might be let them know how much they mean to you.”

 One of my favorite photos of Mike and I❤️ …..Our time here is so valuable and limited.
 If there is someone who has a part of your heart, no matter what has transpired in the past, no matter what the situation might be..LET THEM KNOW how much they mean to you.
 Milad takes a piece of my heart with him.